 Washington sought to purge Arab nationalist influence from the Syrian state and the Arab world more broadly.
-It was a threat to Washington’s agenda of establishing global primacy and promoting business-friendly investment climates for US banks, investors and corporations throughout the world.
-Arab nationalists aspired to unify the world’s 400 million Arabs into a single super-state capable of challenging United States hegemony in West Asia and North Africa.
-They aimed to become a major player on the world stage free from the domination of the former colonial powers and the US.
+It was a threat to Washington’s agenda of establishing global primacy and promoting business-friendly investment climates for US banks, investors and corporations.
+Arab nationalists aspired to unify the world’s 400 million Arabs into a single super-state, strong enough, wealthy enough, and large enough to allow Arabs to chart their own course, in politics, economics, and diplomacy, free from the interference of foreign powers.

-Washington had waged long wars on the leaders of the Arab nationalist movement.
-These included Egypt’s Gamal Abdel Nasser, Iraq’s Saddam Hussein, Libya’s Muammar Gaddafi, and Syria’s Assads.
-To do so, the US often allied with particularly violent forms of political Islam to undermine its Arab nationalist foes.
-By 2011, only one pan-Arabist state remained in the region—Syria.
+Washington had also waged long wars on the other leaders of the Arab nationalist movement, including Egypt’s Gamal Abdel Nasser, Iraq’s Saddam Hussein, and Libya’s Muammar Gaddafi, often allying, as in its war on Syria, with political Islam.
+By 2012, only one pan-Arabist state remained in the region—the self-proclaimed Den of Arabism, Syria.

 In Washington’s Long War on Syria, Stephen Gowans examines the decades-long struggle of Ba’ath Arab Socialists, political Islamists, and US imperialists for control of Syria, the last redoubt of secular Arab nationalism.